nareshnadendla07/portfolio/README.md

 - Subdivision & Real Estate AI Planning
 - Self-Learning SaaS Concepts

- Code for most projects is **not publicly available** as they are intended for commercial use, passive income generation, or private consulting.
+ Code for most projects is **not publicly available** as they are intended for commercial use, or private consulting.
 However, each entry includes:
 - Overview of what the tool does
 - Tech stack & architecture
 - Live demo link or screenshots (where applicable)